Romas Zabarauskas: Activism

 Zabarauskas openly campaigns for LGBTQ+ rights.
 He published an open letter to the Lithuanian president regarding the country's partnership law.
 He, among other Lithuanians, gathered at the Seimas to campaign for the Partnership Law to be passed, at which he was a speaker.
 He also champions other causes, such as supporting refugees within Lithuania, namely in partnership with donation platform Aukok.It, in collaboration with the Lithuanian Red Cross, and as a member of the Become an Ambassador project.

+Romas Zabarauskas has been vegan since 2014.